JensBender/chatgpt-cover-letter-generator/README.md

 This AI-powered tool streamlines the cover letter writing process, transforming job postings into compelling, personalized applications.
 Simply provide a job posting URL and your personal background information to generate tailored cover letters.

 Project Highlights:
-- **Web Scraping**: Obtains the job description text from the job posting URL using `Requests` and `BeautifulSoup`.
+- **Web Scraping**: Retrieves the job description text directly from the job posting URL using `Requests` and `BeautifulSoup`, with automatic language detection using `langdetect`.
-- **Language Detection**: Automatically identifies the language of the job description using the `langdetect` library.
-- **Intelligent Information Extraction**: Analyzes job descriptions to identify and extract crucial information, including the job requirements, tasks, job title, and employer details using `OpenAI's chat completions API` with `structured outputs` and the `Pydantic` library for reliable JSON output formatting.
+- **Intelligent Information Extraction**: Analyzes job descriptions to identify and extract crucial information, including the job requirements, tasks, job title, and employer details using `OpenAI's chat completions API` with `structured outputs`.
+Leverages `Pydantic` to validate the JSON output.
-- **Automated Cover Letter Generation**: Creates three unique cover letter suggestions by aligning your education, work experience, skills, and motivation to the tasks and requirements outlined in the job description.
+- **Automated Cover Letter Generation**: Creates three unique cover letter suggestions by matching personal qualifications with job requirements using `chat completions API`.
-- **Refinement and Consolidation**: Reviews and refines each cover letter and consolidates them into a final, optimized cover letter, providing you with ready-to-edit drafts.
+- **Refinement and Consolidation**: Reviews and refines each cover letter, then consolidates them into a final, optimized cover letter, providing you with ready-to-edit drafts.
-- **Personalization**: Provides cover letters in both English and German, with customizable fields for professional background, motivation, personal information, salary expectations and possible start date.
+- **Multilingual and Personalization Support**: Provides cover letters in both English and German and allows customization for personal background, motivation, salary expectations, and start date.

-Streamline your job application process and increase your chances of landing interviews with professionally crafted cover letters that effectively showcase your qualifications and strengths.
+Streamline your job application process and increase your chances of landing interviews with professionally crafted cover letters that effectively showcase your qualifications.

 ### 🛠️ Built With
 - [![ChatGPT][ChatGPT-badge]][ChatGPT-url]